hugo-fixit/docs/content/documentation/content-management/shortcodes/extended/introduction/index.en.md

 You can use `fixit-encryptor` shortcode to encrypt partial content.

-The full documentation is provided in [Theme Documentation - Content Encryption](../../../../content-encryption#partial-encryption).
+The full documentation is provided in [Content Encryption][content-encryption].

 ## raw